 - Water with a high content of dissolved salt

 - Dissolved oils and hydrocarbons in contaminated water

 - Degreasing water

-The operation of the mechanical vapor compression vacuum evaporators is based on the recovery of the condensation heat from the distillate as a source of heat to evaporate the feed.
+The operation of forced circulation vacuum evaporators is based on the recovery of the condensation heat from the distillate as a source of heat to evaporate the feed.

 The main advantage of mechanical vapor compression vacuum evaporators lies in the fact that the energy consumption of the volumetric compressor is lower than the cost of producing steam for multi-effect evaporation systems.
 However, the volume to be evaporated must be high enough so that the saving generated compensates for the investment in the volumetric compressor.

 Forced circulation mechanical vapor compression vacuum evaporators have a low energy consumption and can treat high flow rates, up to 2,000 L/h.
 They are especially useful when the flow to be treated contains fouling substances, viscous liquids, crystals or other components preventing natural circulation.